revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 > {"name": "Jack", "age": 30, "city": "London"}

-> When we convert python string to json,python objects are converted into the json.
+> When we convert python string to json, python objects are converted into the json.

 Example :